 Not a lot of employers consider actually giving employees a gift of some kind.
 Sure, food and money can be considered sorts of gifts, but in some ways they’re not very personal gifts.
 A small gift from you to an employee can really create a great feeling of appreciation; after all, it’s a gesture that can always be appreciated.
 Personalised presents and gifts are probably the best way of making sure the gift in question really feels like something that’s been gotten for them as opposed to something you got for cheap as part of a bulk buy that you can afford to give away.
 Personalised gifts are also a fantastic way of showing appreciation as an employee leaves your business; it gives them something to remember you by.
 Just make sure they’re not leaving because they didn’t feel appreciated enough at work in the first place!

 Here’s something simple that you can do for free.
 At the end of the day, the reason that so many employees don’t feel appreciated or particular important in their workplace is that they don’t feel that they’re making any particular difference, or that their opinion on certain matters isn’t given any serious attention.
 This is something you can change.
 Let employees know that what they think about a particular matter is important to you.
+When we start to give an employee a sense of identity in a larger framework, this makes them realise they are more than a cog in the machine.
+You can build further upon this by giving them a literal sense of identity, from an employee ID badge to giving them more autonomy to develop their role within the company.
 Let them know they you know they’re the ones in the trenches, and as such will have certain skills and knowledge that even you may not have.
 Encourage them to share tips and methods, boosting their feeling of validation.
 Give them a voice when it comes to decisions that will impact the company in a big way.

 Don’t assume that employees don’t want to hear feedback!
 When people think about feedback, they often think about criticism.
 They imagine their bosses watching every little thing that they do at work and then pointing out every single mistake they made during the course of the week.
 Feedback, of course, doesn’t have to be this way.
 In fact, feedback is a crucial element when it comes to making sure employees feel appreciated.
 When you’re detailed, reasonable, attentive, and constructive with your feedback, it actually shows that you’re invested in the development of a given employee.
 It also gives them a chance to talk to you about particular problems.
 It’s a chance for employer and employee to get to know each other a little better.